 Debt denominated in foreign currency

 Given the high level of inflation and the fact that revenues are booked in ARS.
 One of the major reasons for concern when investing in a high inflation scenario is to analyze the debt denominated in different currencies.
 As inflation may make it more difficult for the company to service its debt.
 Hedges are probably in place, but as inflation rises it becomes increasingly costly to hedge debt in another currency.

 The payout ratio has been over 100% in the last two years.
-This is also something to take into consideration, as it does not help the company in the short-term given its negative working capital.
-Also it impairs the growth prospects.
+This is also something to take into consideration, as it does not help the company in the short term given its negative working capital.
+Also, it impairs the growth prospects.

 There is a possibility that it could happen.
-In 2020, the argentinian government decided to nationalize the largest soy producer in the country, and one of the largest worldwide, Vicentin SAIC.
+In 2020, the Argentinian government decided to nationalize the largest soy producer in the country, and one of the largest worldwide, Vicentin SAIC.
 The decision was not well received by the public, raising tensions and fueling protests.

-There are good businesses with competitive advantages in the country, and despite the challenging environment some argentinian stocks will surge once the situation is under control.
+There are good businesses with competitive advantages in the country, and despite the challenging environment, some Argentinian stocks will surge once the situation is under control.
 As of now, I wait patiently and monitor the stock price, as I think it could drop further.
-The FY20 results could also shed some light on the 5G segment of the business, and that is key to be able to predict the growth ahead.
+The FY20 results could also shed some light on the 5G segment of the business, and that is key to being able to predict the growth ahead.

 The stock is attractively priced, and there is some upside potential.
 Bear in mind that it is a risky and highly contrarian investment.
 It might take years before the stock sees a meaningful price appreciation.
 I will wait and see if the stock price finds some support before jumping on it.